Nachida08/SnakeMAGs/README.md

 - Binning
 - Evaluation of the quality of the bins
 - Classification of the MAGs
-- Estimation of the abundance of the MAGs
+- Estimation of the relative abundance of the MAGs

 ![scheme of workflow](SnakeMAGs_schema.jpg?raw=true)